|

 Here's where you get into trouble: You just made it very easy for a minor or moderate traffic incident to turn your car into a total loss.
 The parts and labor to repair that car are going to add up VERY fast.
 Since a car is declared a total loss if only a fraction of its insured value is needed to repair it, you could be looking at losing a $100,000 car after only perhaps $40,000 in damage.
 With an older car, you may have a good shot at getting the thing repaired on a budget with parts you and your internet forum buddies help you scrounge up.
 But for those who try this with a newer automobile, the situation is much more grim.

 When the classic insurance company does write you a check... if the car is financed you'd better not owe more than the lowball value you attached to the car.
-Certainly buying another one with the insurance money is also out of the question. and guess what?
-For its part the classic insurance provider is going to make back all of their loss selling your car at a salvage auction... which is cold comfort indeed to the former owner.
+Certainly buying another one with the insurance money is also out of the question.
+And guess what?
+The classic insurance provider is going to sell your car at a salvage auction.
+They will make almost all of their money back since the car was undervalued.
+Nobody, not even the insurance company, likes that outcome.
+Classic insurance providers are not in the business of making money off of vehicle salvage sales.
+The bad will that comes from this sort of event is not something they want to deal with.
+Everybody loses.